space-wizards/docs/src/en/space-station-14/departments/service/proposals/botany-rework.md

     * This should probably be a bunch of EntityEffects and components to fire them off.
     * Mutations should be defined in YAML similar to how chemicals are.
     * Simplify this system down to just be low percentage rolls instead of the fake-gene-bit setup it is now.
 The conversion math for those is (1 / totalBits(275 today) / bitCount), so a 5-bit mutation would just be Prob(0.00072 * severity)
-    * Seedless stands out, in that it requires the Seed Maker to be updated to check for a component instead of a variable.
 * HarvestComponents rework
     * 2 EventEffects that fire off and create the actual produce.
 Copies all the mutation components active on the plant to the produce.
 One destroys the plant, the other reverts it to the previous growth stage.
 * GrowthComponent/System and seed prototype rework.